FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

     async print hello // execute the command asynchronously
     //Async is executed outside the server's action flow, so if the command execution time is long, use async
-    // But the asynchronous execution does not flow with other normal executions, so
+    // However, asynchronous execution does not flow with other normal executions, so
     // It is recommended not to share data

 ### Delay